 If there is one thing that most gardeners detest is the untidy mess runaway twines and strings can cause in storage areas.
 It is also challenging to find a good storage solution for these cords, but not impossible.
 Fix upside down funnels on your shed’s walls and thread the twines through the funnel for controlled access, or use empty cigar boxes and thread the strings through a small hole on the lid for added character.

 Maybe you live in a colder climate or perhaps you just like to spend time in your garden shed even during the winter months.
 Either way, an inexpensive space heater will keep your shed nice and cozy even on days when there is a nip in the air.
-Make sure you choose the right size for you shed, keep a constant airflow going, and opt for a version that has auto shutoff when oxygen levels drop.
+Make sure you choose the right size for your shed, keep a constant airflow going, and opt for a version that has auto-shutoff when oxygen levels drop.

 We all know gardening is about kneeling amongst the plants, eliminating weeds, and tying up errant runners.
 And they make padded kneelers and cushiony stools for that sort of work.
 But at the end of the day, you will want to have a comfortable chair in your shed to sit down and take a breather in between stooping and kneeling.
 While you are at it, drape a small blanket over your chair for those impromptu picnics.